 Your customers will definitely appreciate the clear communication and extra effort that you’ve taken.

-Best-in-class organizations will also offer customer support teams latitude in deciding how best to help customers.
-For example, a local high-speed Internet provider may offer a free month of service if you experience any downtime during the month.
+Best-in-class organizations offer customer support teams latitude in deciding how best to help customers.
+For example, a local high-speed internet provider may offer a free month of service if you experience any downtime during the month.
 Talk about a pleasant surprise!

-- Go the extra mile: Think about solutions that don’t cost your company a lot (or anything at all) but could translate into a lot of value for your customer.
+- Don’t hold back on the surprises: Think about solutions that don’t cost your company a lot (or anything at all) but could translate into a lot of value for your customer.
 Has your customer experienced costly downtime?
 A partial refund might be in order.
 Have they been frustrated and inconvenienced?
 Maybe you can offer a free add-on, additional program or service, or an upgrade.
 Surprise them by sending a physical card or gift, or a coupon toward future purchases.